 Don't let these cookies be lonely.
 Make some of their friends from The Allergy-Free Holiday Table, too.
 Not only are there a boat load of cookie recipes inside (including the BEST EVER gingerbread men), there are also stunning and epic cakes that will wow all your guests.
 And of course there are classic pies and yummy extras like salted caramels and ambrosia (if you're a Southerner you know how important that is for any Christmas-related gathering with food!)

-It's only going to be offered at the low price of $12.95 for a short while longer.
 DON'T WAIT 'TIL THE LAST MINUTE TO BUY!
 I have had NOTHING but extremely positive and beaming reviews from very satisfied customers.
 Did I mention it's packed with 100 pages of 100% AIP and vegan goodies?
 Oh yeah.

 Enjoy these cookies - and make sure to pick up some Cassava Flour for all your AIP baking needs!